rodrigofs/filament-smart-translate/README.md

 3. **Clear config cache**: Run `php artisan config:clear`
 4. **Check configuration**: Ensure the package is enabled in configuration
 5. **Add missing traits**: Resources, Pages, and Clusters require traits to work
-6. **Use status command**: Run `php artisan filament-auto-translation:status` to see what's configured
+6. **Use status command**: Run `php artisan filament-smart-translate:status` to see what's configured

 ### Resources, Pages, or Clusters Not Translating?